John Mason School: History

-Established as a grammar school in 1960, Berkshire Education Committee named it John Mason School after sixteenth-century intellectual, diplomat and spy Sir John Mason, whose picture can be found hanging in the school hall.
+John Mason School, located on Wootton Road, opened as a grammar school in September 1960, to 69 students.
+The school is named after sixteenth-century intellectual, diplomat and spy Sir John Mason.
 He was born in Abingdon and educated at the nearby Abingdon School.
 Coincidentally, the first Headteacher of John Mason School, Derrick Hurd, went on to become Head at Easthampstead Park School based on the estate of which Sir John Mason was the keeper in 1548.

-Situated on Wootton Road, John Mason School is centrally located in a four-way partnership of Abingdon schools known as 14:19 Abingdon.
-The other members are Larkmead School, Fitzharrys School and Abingdon and Witney College.
-The four partners share Sixth Form lessons.
-John Mason has approximately 1000 students as of 2017.
+The school was previously in a four-way partnership of Abingdon schools known as 14:19 Abingdon.
+The other members were Larkmead School, Fitzharrys School and Abingdon and Witney College.
+The four partners shared sixth form lessons.
+John Mason is now part of the Abingdon Learning Trust, together with Fitzharrys School, Rush Common School, and St Michael's Church of England Primary School, and shares its sixth form, JMF6 Abingdon, with Fitzharrys.
+John Mason has approximately 1002 students as of December 2024, of which 133 are part of its shared sixth form.